Ziyixie123/Week-4-Challenge-/README.md

 ![reading_per_grade_after](https://user-images.githubusercontent.com/77470927/111098252-70ea1e00-8519-11eb-9fa0-c56b066dfbd4.png)
 ![School_sum_after](https://user-images.githubusercontent.com/77470927/111098255-72b3e180-8519-11eb-8b98-2af99d476527.png)

   -district summary: Comparing to the original data analysis, other school performances remain the same in the second data analysis.
 However,  THS’ reading, math, and overall passing percentage are better
   -school summary: Comparing to the original data analysis, there is no significant difference in the second analysis besides the overall passing percentage is one percent higher in the later analysis.
   -After replacing the ninth graders’ math and reading scores,  Thomas High School’s performance becomes better with its higher reading, math, and overall passing percentage.
   -After replacing the ninth-grade scores:
-Math and reading scores by grade seem better
-Scores by school spending seem better in [630-644]group Scores by school size seem better in the medium-size group Scores by school type in the character group
+    Math and reading scores by grade seem better Scores by school spending seem better in [630-644]group Scores by school size seem better in the medium-size group Scores by school type in the character group
 ## Summary
-In the second data analysis without 9th grade, THS has a better math passing percentage.
+  1.In the second data analysis without 9th grade, THS has a better math passing percentage.
-In the second data analysis without 9th grade, THS has a better reading passing percentage.
+  2.In the second data analysis without 9th grade, THS has a better reading passing percentage.
-In the second data analysis without 9th grade, THS has a better overall passing percentage.
+  3.In the second data analysis without 9th grade, THS has a better overall passing percentage.
-In the second data analysis without 9th grade, scores by school size seem better in the medium-size group
+  4.In the second data analysis without 9th grade, scores by school size seem better in the medium-size group